Hey- thanks for asking. Here are the answers to all of your burning questions about my dee-lish maraschino cherries.

 What is the shelf life of my jar of maraschino cherries?

 Pretty darn long, because all CherryMan cherries are pasteurized and vacuum sealed.
-Specific shelf lives depend on which ones we’re talking about.

 Traditional CherryMan Cherries